RareDevs/Rare/README.md

 - If you can Python and PyQt you can implement new Features (Some ideas are in Projects).
 - If you are a designer, you can add Stylesheets or create a logo or a banner
-- You can translate the application in your language
+- You can translate the application in your language: Check [transifex](https://www.transifex.com/rare-1/rare) to translate Rare in your language

 More Information is in CONTRIBUTING.md